thesandboxgame/sandbox-smart-contracts/packages/marketplace/README.md

 Library | Description
 ---------|----------
- LibFill | Calculate the amount exchanged between 2 orders, and how orders are filled LibAsset | Contains the structures, constants and hash functions related to an asset (ERC20, ERC1155, ERC721) BpLibrary | Base Point calculation library
+ LibAsset | Contains the structures, constants and hash functions related to an asset (ERC20, ERC1155, ERC721) LibMath | Rounding calculation library
- LibMath | Rounding calculation library
- LibOrder | Helpers to calculate EIP-712 hash, key hash, remaining fill of an order LibPart | Library for the parts receiving fees or royalties LibRoyalties2981 | Library for constants and functions related to ERC2891
+ LibOrder | Helpers to calculate EIP-712 hash, key hash, remaining fill of an order, calculate the amount exchanged between 2 orders, and how orders are filled

 ## Running the project locally